Can Dogs Eat Sweet Potato Skins? Yes, but Only as a Small Add-In

 Use caution

-- Seasoned roasted skins or fries are not the same thing as plain cooked skins
+- Seasoned roasted skins, fries, or crispy leftovers are not the same as plain cooked skins

-- If you want predictable texture, peeled sweet potato is usually easier
+- If you want the most predictable texture and portioning, peeled sweet potato is usually the better default

 Nutrient highlights